Characterization of exchangeable measure-valued P\'olya urn sequences: The model

-When $(X_n)_{n\geq1}$ is exchangeable, then there exists a random probability measure $\tilde{P}$ on $\mathbb{X}$, called the \textit{directing random measure} of the sequence, such that, given $\tilde{P}$, the random variables $X_1,X_2,\ldots$ are conditionally independent and identically distributed (i.i.d.) with marginal distribution $\tilde{P}$,
+for every $n\geq2$ and all permutations $\sigma$ of $\{1,\ldots,n\}$.
+In that case (see \citep[][Section 3]{aldous1985}), there exists a random probability measure $\tilde{P}$ on $\mathbb{X}$, called the \textit{directing random measure} of the sequence, such that, given $\tilde{P}$, the random variables $X_1,X_2,\ldots$ are conditionally independent and identically distributed (i.i.d.) with marginal distribution $\tilde{P}$,